 We provide this information as a guide — not a legal document.

-This state’s basic law regarding inspection and copyright of public records is in its Public Disclosure Act, chapter 42.56.
+This state’s basic law regarding inspection and copyright of public records is in its Public Records Act, chapter 42.56.
 The act establishes a strong state policy for disclosure of public records.

 But there are some exemptions and limitations, too.